Azure-Samples/jfkfileshooverbot/README.md

 1. Copy the files from this repo's `wwwroot` folder into the Visual Studio project's `wwwroot` folder.
 These files contain the bot's user interface and client-side logic.
 Again, allow same-named files to replace existing files.

 1. Make sure the project builds and runs.
+Use **Build > Rebuild Solution** for your first build to make sure no traces of the original EchoWithCounterBot remain.

-With the project running, try your bot in the [emulator](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-debug-emulator?view=azure-bot-service-4.0).
+1. With the project running, try your bot in the [emulator](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-debug-emulator?view=azure-bot-service-4.0).
 Just double-click the `.bot` file in Visual Studio.

     ![Bot Emulator](images/emulator.png)